OctopusDeploy/blog/blog/2017-11/arquillian-testing.md

 ## Conclusion

-By running tests with Arquillian, it is possible to test the actual functionality of an object as it would behave when deployed to an application server.
-This frees you from trying to replicate the functionality provided by an application server, and means your tests reflect your production code.
+By running tests with Arquillian, it is possible to test the actual functionality of an object as it would provide when deployed to an application server.
+This frees you from trying to replicate the functionality bestowed by an application server, and means your tests reflect your production code.

 You can get the source code to this project from [GitHub](https://github.com/OctopusDeploy/ArquillianTest).